dgx80/csharp-app-lib/README.md

 # csharp-app-lib
-* to start an application with the data serialization as most quickly as possible
+... to start an application with the data serialization as most quickly as possible
-* you have two data file, a project data (with File->new, File->open)
+* Automatic File menu strip to save project data
+... * File->new
+... * File->open
 * you have setting file to store general application data in AppData folder of the application, in the contructuctor you send AppName to be able to organize AppData folder.
 ** the map remember the last file loaded and open it automatically